 Student responsibility includes:

-- Following the accommodation procedure outlined above and filling out the Accommodation Request Form.
+- Following the accommodation procedure outlined above.

 - Being proactive in the submission of all required documents for consideration, as accommodations are not granted retroactively.